HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

     Which prevents you from flashing any software via Web UI

-## Hard, most probably you end up here
+## Hard, most probably your case if you are reading this article

 ### What will you need: